FredericaBernkastel/WaniKani/readme.md

 ### Preface
+WaniKani collection consists of:
+- **2048** kanji entries
+- **6352** japanese vocabulary entries
+- **12700** audio samples

-WaniKani collection consists of 8881 notes and 12700 audio samples (at least 2048 individual characters).
-Each character is supplied with english meaning, multiple on'yomi and kun'yomi readings, radical decomposition, meaning and reading mnemonics as well as context examples.
+Each entry is supplied with english meaning, multiple on'yomi and kun'yomi readings, radical decomposition, meaning and reading mnemonics as well as context examples.
 It has been originally ported from the site by [@adeckforanki](https://www.reddit.com/user/adeckforanki/) alone.